 In the Baltic States coordinated balancing area, the coordinated balancing control is performed.
 Balancing activities in the Baltic States coordinated balancing area are carried out by one of the TSOs in Baltic States coordinated balancing area in order of rotation, in cooperation with the other Baltic States TSOs, which in turn maintain the operational security of their area of responsibility and perform the necessary activities for the efficient functioning of the Baltic States balancing market.
 To ensure high market transparency common Baltic data platform for data publishing is used, balancing and imbalance prices and volumes, offers of balance responsible parties are published within one hour after balancing as well as monthly balancing reports are prepared by TSOs.
-The next envisaged step in the development of the common Baltic States balancing market development is joining European platform MARI in 2022.
+The next envisaged step in the development of the common Baltic States balancing market development is joining European platform MARI.
+In accordance with Article 20(6) of Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing TSOs shall start use MARI platform till 24 July 2022.
+Baltic TSO's on 1 June 2021 submitted derogation request to Baltic NRAs with a request for approval of derogation for this requirement with final date - no later than Nordic TSOs join the MARI platform, but no later than 24 July 2024.
+Thereby, NRAs must take their decisions to grant derogation from the provision of Article 20(6) of Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing, based on this agreement, by 30 November 2021 at the latest.

-The balancing prices during year 2019 (EUR/MWh)
+The balancing prices during year 2020 (EUR/MWh)

-Generally, the upward balancing price (on average 56.27 EUR/MWh) in Latvia is higher than the downward balancing price (on average 40.13 EUR/MWh).
-Price spikes are more frequent in summer than winter, and most often the spike price is in a range between 124.92 EUR/MWh and 129.72 EUR/MWh.
+Generally, the upward balancing price (on average 47.62 EUR/MWh) in Latvia is higher than the downward balancing price (on average 26.53 EUR/MWh).
+If considering the trend, the average balancing prices are about 30-50% higher in the second part of year, which corresponds to price increase also in wholesale spot prices.
+Most often the spike price is below 200.00 EUR/MWh.
 The higher price is observed extremely rarely.

 The national Network Code in the Electricity Sector includes procedures for the system management and utilisation, the activities of market participants, except final customers.
 In accordance with the national Network Code, the system operators shall perform calculations of balancing openly and without discrimination with respect to all recipients of a balancing service.
-The customers and producers, who are market participants, and DSOs, have the duty to pay for the balancing service the scope of which is determined on the basis of the data of the transmission and distribution operators.
+The customers and producers, who are market participants, and DSOs, have the duty to pay for the balancing service the scope of which is determined based on the data of the transmission and distribution operators.
 The TSO shall ensure the compliance with the procedures specified in the national Network Code in the Electricity Sector.
 The Regulator may task the TSO to elaborate amendments to the national Network Code and determine a time period for the elaboration and submission thereof to the Regulator.